What Oregon Personal Injury Attorneys Look For in a Case

 “Being a plaintiff is not fun,” she adds.
 She says she often withdraws from a case when the plaintiff stops following through on the necessary steps in the process.
 She wants a good partner in her attorney-client relationship.

-That said, Jones feels that if someone is convinced that wrongdoing or serious injury was caused by the carelessness of another, it’s still worth discussing with an attorney.
+Jones concludes that if someone is convinced that wrongdoing or serious injury was caused by the carelessness of another, it’s worth discussing with an attorney.
 “What drew me to the profession was the ability to help people who need help under desperate situations … to achieve some justice for my clients.
 It’s an amazing feeling when you can do it.”